Wuuuz001/CAD-Daedalus/README.md

 As you make changes, the "JSON Structure & Data Validation" panel on the right side will provide real-time feedback, showing errors (❌), warnings (⚠️), or successes (✅) based on predefined engineering rules.

-Step 3: Iterate and Refine (迭代与优化)
+Step 3: Iterate and Refine
 If the initial analysis is incomplete or requires correction for a complex part, use the "Iteration & Refinement" section:

 Provide a corrective hint in the text area (e.g., "The height of the cylinder should be 120, not 100").